bdlm/errors/README.md

 }
 ```

-Test for a specific error type
+Test for a specific error type:
 ```go
 var MyError = errors.New("My error")
 func main() {